DavidCEllis/snakerun/readme.md

+** Archived after the acceptance of PEP-723 **

+I will make a new module to support the PEP-723 semantics rather than continuing this one.

+---

 **The format used for this is still subject to change.**

 **This is currently an experiment with using the PEP-722 style dependency format and is only lightly tested.**